YanaSiao/polimi-cse-study-materials/nlp/exam-questions.md

 - i.
 4%
 - j.
 Insufficient information provided in the question to calculate an answer

-### **Q34.** What is the total number of parameters in a 3-layer feed-forward Neural Network with 10 input neurons, 20 neurons in the first hidden layer, 20 neurons in the second hidden layer, and 5 output neurons?
-(Assume all neurons have a bias parameter.)
-- a.
-785
-- b.
-NONE of the other answers are correct
-- c.
-545
-- d.
-720
-- e.
-200

 ### **Q35.** Which statement about Deep Neural Networks (DNNs) used in NLP is NOT true?
 - a.
 DNNs are inherently linear models and thus cannot learn complex non-linear combinations of features